nagarajRPoojari/nagarajRPoojari/README.md

 <h3 align="center">A passionate Information science student @RIT bangalore </h3>

 <p align="center">😂 fun fact - No matter how hard you work to build a model, you will always be surpassed by someone who stacks more layers.</p>
-<p align="center">😂 one more - Quantum operations occur in lab not in hilbert space.</p>

 <br></br>
  </p>